 Make A Claim Against The Council With Our No Win No Fee Solicitors

 Our solicitors offer their services under a kind of No Win No Fee arrangement known as a Conditional Fee Agreement (CFA).
 When you enter into this kind of agreement, you aren’t required to pay any upfront fees in order for your solicitor to begin work on your case.
-Furthermore, you do not need to pay them for their services if your claim fails.
+Furthermore, you do not need to pay them for their services if your claim doesn’t succeed.

 If your claim succeeds, your solicitor will deduct a success fee from your compensation award.
 This fee is a small percentage which is legally capped.

-To find out if you could be eligible to work with one of our solicitors, or to learn more about compensation claims against local councils, contact us today:
+To find out if you could be eligible to work with one of our solicitors or to learn more about compensation claims against local councils, contact us today:

 - Call us on 0800 073 8804